...

 Understanding the Grounds for Divorce in Texas

 In Texas, there are several grounds for divorce that couples can consider when seeking to end their marriage.
-These grounds serve as the legal basis for requesting a divorce and must be proven in court.
+These grounds provide the legal basis for requesting a divorce, and you must prove them in court.
 It is important to have a clear understanding of these grounds before proceeding with the divorce process.

 One common ground for divorce in Texas is “insupportability.”
-This means that the marriage has become insupportable due to discord or conflict that cannot be resolved.
+This means that the discord or conflict in the marriage has made it insupportable and unresolvable.
 This makes the continuation of the marriage impossible.
-Insupportability is often cited when couples mutually agree to end their marriage without placing blame on either party.
+Couples often cite insupportability when they mutually agree to end their marriage without assigning blame to either party.

 Other grounds for divorce in Texas include adultery, cruelty, abandonment, felony conviction, living apart, and confinement in a mental hospital.
 Adultery occurs when one spouse engages in a voluntary sexual relationship with someone other than their spouse.
 Cruelty involves the infliction of physical or emotional harm that makes the continuation of the marriage intolerable.
 Abandonment refers to one spouse leaving the other without their consent and with the intention of ending the marriage.